 Availability of Funding

-The INPS acknowledges the Central Chapter’s contribution to the Research Grant Program to help fund a successful project to be implemented primarily in the central Illinois region.
+INPS also acknowledges the Central Chapter’s contribution to the Research Grant Program to help fund a successful project to be implemented all or largely in the central Illinois region.
 (For a listing of the counties in the Central Chapter’s region, see https://illinoisplants.org/central-chapter-grant-info/).

 - student research or projects that involve students

 - citizen science projects by qualified individuals

 - projects involving qualified volunteers (e.g. students, interns, or citizen scientists)

 - applicants who have not received funding in the prior three years through the INPS Research Grant Program

 - projects conducted by non-profit individuals or groups; however, applications from for-profit individuals or groups will be considered based on the merits of the application.
 For-profit group applications involving partnerships with non-profit groups or individuals are given preference.

 - projects having additional sources of funding, such as grants, although matching funds are not required